Dvaughn5/Housing_Classification/README.md

 ## Models
 - The first model implemented was a Linear Regression model, but there was room for a performance increase.
 - Next was to implement a Decision Tree Regressor since the data wasn't very linear.
 It performed well, but still there was room for growth.
-- The last model was a Random Tree Regressor.
+- The last model was a Random Forrest Regressor.
 Coincidentally being the most powerful of the three models, it performed the best.